The Blank Slate Internet

 A new school of thought

-about human information exchanges has been born, and is called “the second
+about human information exchanges has been born, and is called the

 are all quite familiar with.